Shellywell123/Emulation_Station/README.md

 # Emulation Station

-Got fed up with various ROM exection methods for different console emulators.
+Got fed up with various ROM execution methods for different console emulators.
 So I wrote a work around that uses WSL to nicely generate and run a windows shortcut for a chosen ROM and emulator.
 The program uses the python3 package `readline` to allow user ease for WSL terminal selection of console and game.

 ```bash
 Foo@Bar:Emulation_Station$ python3 emulation_station.py